ImmaculatePine/guitar_pro_parser/README.md

     song.tracks.first.bars # => []

   All available methods and attributes could be found in the source code. :)

+  You can also export song object to JSON format:

+    puts song.to_json
+    # {"meta":{"version":4.0,"title":"Song Title","subtitle":"","artist":"The Artist","album":"The Album" ...

   TODO: Write documentation.